venture23-aleo/verulink/DEPLOYMENT_GUIDE.md

-# Verulink Attestor Deployment Guide
+# Verulink Attestor: Deployment, Updating, and Patching Guide Using the Ansible Role

 ## Prerequisites